reginacrabbe/Indian-startup-ecosystem-LP1-project/README.md

 - Significant differences in the funding amounts among the top 10 sectors.
 - Funding Trends over the years, showcasing the trends and patterns with regard to the funding amount
 - Top companies/brands in the startup ecosystem based on the highest funding amounts received
-- Top Sectors that attracted the highest funding amounts and their significance in the Indian startup landscape.
+- Top Sectors that attracted the highest funding amounts.
 - Top Investors and their contributions to the funding of Indian startups.
 - Top cities have attracted the highest total funding amounts for start-ups
 - Top headquarters locations with the highest distribution over the years